Step Up For Students

-Scholarship Programs
+Scholarship programs

 Step Up For Students is one of two nonprofits administering school choice scholarship programs in Florida.
 Step Up manages five scholarship programs, awarding approximately 99 percent of the scholarships in the state.
 As a "Scholarship Funding Organization" in Florida, Step Up must undergo audits and must be approved by the State Board of Education annually.

-The Florida Tax Credit Scholarship
+Florida Tax Credit Scholarship

 The Florida Tax Credit Scholarship (FTC) program was initiated by former Florida governor Jeb Bush in 2001 and began offering scholarships in 2002.
 The program is intended to offer low-income students scholarships to attend private schools through school choice.
 The program is funded through private corporate donations.
 Donors receive a 100% tax credit for the contribution.
 Step Up is allowed to keep 3 percent administrative allowance and must give away at least 80 percent of the scholarship donations each year.

 Private school scholarships average about $7,000.
 Transportation scholarships to attend out-of-district public schools are $750.
 The program is currently capped at $873 million in donations.
 New eligible students must live in a household with an income that does not exceed 260 percent of the Federal poverty level.

 On August 28, 2014, the Florida Education Association, Florida School Boards Association, Florida Congress of Parents and Teachers, Florida Association of School Administrators, League of Women Voters of Florida, Florida State Conference of Branches of NAACP and the Americans United for Separation of Church and State sued the state of Florida, challenging that the scholarship program violated two provisions of the state constitution.
 The lawsuit was dismissed twice for lack of standing since the scholarship program was funded by private donations.
-In January 2017, Martin Luther King III joined more than 10,000 parents, students and teachers in a march on the state capital to ask the state teacher's union to drop the lawsuit.
+In January 2017, Martin Luther King III joined more than 10,000 parents, students and teachers in a march on the state capital to ask the state teachers' union to drop the lawsuit.
 On January 18, 2017, the Supreme Court Justices of Florida voted 4-1 to decline jurisdiction over the lawsuit and the case was dismissed.